Jose Trevino Player Props: Yankees vs. Cardinals

-After batting .185 with a double and two RBI in his past 10 games, Jose Trevino and the New York Yankees take on the St. Louis Cardinals (who will hand the ball to Jack Flaherty) at 2:15 PM ET on Saturday.
+After going 1-for-3 with a double and an RBI in his most recent game, Jose Trevino and the New York Yankees take on the St. Louis Cardinals (who will start Jordan Montgomery) at 2:15 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Athletics.
+In his last game, he went 1-for-3 with a double and an RBI against the Cardinals.

 Jose Trevino Game Info & Props vs. the Cardinals